derekTurner/IT-docs-23/Block_4/section_1/express1-dev.md

 # Running express in a docker development environment

 Now it is time to look at server side programming we will consider Express running in a node environment.
+The environment will not be started from Visual studio code as I have done previously, but will use development containers linked to a github repositories.

 For this I will set up new github repository named express--1 and use this to create a new docker environment.
 As I progress through the example I will make a series of github repositories to demonstrate progressive stages.